magento/devdocs/guides/v2.0/config-guide/solr/ht_magento2-solr.md

 <!-- *	<a href="#related">Related information</a> -->

 <h2 id="overview">Overview</h2>
-Magento Enterprise Edition (EE) versions 2.x enable you to configure either of the following as a catalog search engine:
+Magento Enterprise Edition (EE) version 2.x enables you to configure either of the following as a catalog search engine:

 *	Full text search using the MySQL database (the default)
 *	The <a href="http://lucene.apache.org/solr/" target="_blank">Apache Solr search engine</a>